Vergulde Draeck: Waeckende Boey and Emeloordt (1658)

-During the various searches, a small shore party from the Waeckende Boey led by Abraham Leeman became separated.
-Bad weather prevented Leeman from returning to the Waeckende Boey and after four days Leeman and his party were assumed lost.
+During the various searches, a small shore party from Waeckende Boey led by Abraham Leeman became separated.
+Bad weather prevented Leeman from returning to Waeckende Boey and after four days Leeman and his party were assumed lost.
 The modern town of Leeman, Western Australia is named after this Dutch explorer.
-Leeman eventually made it back to Batavia, his diary is in the National Maritime Museum in Amsterdam.
+Leeman eventually made it back to Batavia, his diary in the National Maritime Museum in Amsterdam recounts his experience.

-On 9 March 1658, Captain Jonck of the Emeloordt managed to send a small party to land.
-Upon returning, the shore party reported having seen three Aboriginal natives of tall stature who attempted to communicate with them using basic hand signals.
-This story of 'first contact' was a peaceful exchange, likely with the Yuet people of Western Australia.
+On 9 March 1658, Captain Jonck of Emeloordt managed to send a small party to land.
+Upon returning, the shore party reported having seen three Aboriginal persons of tall stature who attempted to communicate with them using basic hand signals.
+This story of first contact was a peaceful exchange, likely with the Yuet people of Western Australia.

-The Emmenhorn (1659)
+Emmenhorn (1659)

-A further rescue attempt was made in 1659 by the vessel Emmenhorn but no sign of survivors or wreckage was found.
+A further rescue attempt was made in 1659 by Emmenhorn but no sign of survivors or wreckage was found.